Symbolism of the Mythical Phoenix Bird: Renewal, Rebirth and Destruction

 In ancient Greece it was said the bird does not eat fruit, but frankincense and aromatic gums.
 It also collects cinnamon and myrrh for its nest in preparation for its fiery death.

 In Asia the phoenix reigns over all the birds, and is the symbol of the Chinese Empress and feminine grace, as well as the sun and the south.
 The sighting of the phoenix is a good sign that a wise leader has ascended to the throne and a new era has begun.
 It was representative of Chinese virtues : goodness, duty, propriety, kindness and reliability.
 Palaces and temples are guarded by ceramic protective beasts, all lead by the phoenix.

 A Creature of Destruction and Creation

-The mythical phoenix has been incorporated into many religions, signifying eternal life, destruction, creation, and fresh beginnings.
+The mythical creature has been incorporated into many religions, signifying eternal life, destruction, creation, and fresh beginnings.

 Due to the themes of death and resurrection, it was also adopted a symbol in early Christianity, as an analogy of Christ’s death and three days later his resurrection.
 The image became a popular symbol on early Christian tombstones.

 It is also symbolic of a cosmic fire some believe created the world and which will consume it.

 A reborn Phoenix.
 A ventral view of the bird between two trees, with wings out stretched and head to one side, possibly collecting twigs for its pyre but also associated with Jesus on the cross. ( Public Domain )

 In Jewish legend the phoenix is known as the Milcham – a faithful and immortal bird.
 Going back to Eden, when Eve possessed the apple of knowledge she tempted the animals of the garden with the forbidden fruit.
 The Milcham bird refused the offer, and was granted for its faith a town where it would live in peace almost eternally, rebirthing every thousand years, immune to the Angel of Death.